 History of Cedarville University

-Soon the College was alive and flourishing.
-By 1959, the enrollment had grown to 255.
-Faculty, staff, and facilities were added.
-Six years later the student body had nearly tripled to 763.
-By the end of Dr. Jeremiah's 25-year tenure as president in 1978, the College's enrollment had grown to over 1,200 students.
+By 1959, Cedarville’s enrollment had grown to 255.
+Six years later, the student body nearly tripled to 763.
+By the end of Jeremiah's 25-year tenure as president in 1978, enrollment had grown to more than 1,200 students.
 That same year, Dr. Paul Dixon was called to lead Cedarville.